Wlodarski/DR-Altimeter/INSTALL.md

    - Restart Windows
    - Create a shortcut with the [--slack](COMMAND.md#-s---slack) argument pointing to your designated chat room
    - It's also often useful to add [--no-key](COMMAND.md#-n---no-key) to the shortcut

+#### Chromedriver.exe

+If you encounter problems with the provided Chromedriver, download another version from [Google's repository](https://chromedriver.storage.googleapis.com/index.html).
+Choose one that matches your current Chrome browser version to maximise compatibility.

 ## Linux and other OS